Solving the world’s health IT challenges

 The Healthcare Information and Management Systems Society (HIMSS) Annual Conference offers world-class education, cutting-edge products and solutions, and unique networking opportunities to almost 45,000 healthcare IT professionals from 97 countries around the world.
-This includes buyers of digital health, users of digital health, and corporations — representing organizations that range from startups to mature businesses.
+These include buyers of digital health, users of digital health, and corporations — representing organizations that range from start-ups to mature businesses.
 The goal is to bring all of the people, products, and possibilities together in one place to solve the world’s health information and technology challenges.

 As a global leader in the healthcare IT space, HIMSS wanted to ensure that it delivered a program that demonstrates how IT informs and influences the healthcare industry.
 This includes pushing the envelope to provide both a physical and a digital experience for its tech-minded audience.
 It is important to the organization to use the power of today’s technology to bring its program to life, reaching a truly global audience.